ProofGeneral/PG/FAQ.md

    * In single window mode, `C-c C-l` (proof-layout-windows) refreshes the display

-   * In multiple window mode, if you have accidently deleted the main window, get a new one with `M-x new-frame RET`
+   * In multiple window mode, if you have accidentally deleted the main window, get a new one with `M-x new-frame RET`

 -----------------------------------------------------------------